-We want everyone who visits Cambridge Advance Online to feel welcome and find the experience rewarding.
+We want everyone who visits our website and undertakes one of our courses to feel welcome and find the experience rewarding.

 You should be able to:

 Change colours, contrast levels and fonts by adjusting browser settings.
 Different browsers include these options under different menus – they can usually be found under Tools, Settings, Options, Content or Reading View depending on the browser.
 There are also browser extensions specifically dedicated to changing colours and contrast options, e.g. Change Colors(Opens in a new window) for Google Chrome and Color Changer(Opens in a new window) for Mozilla Firefox

 Zoom in up to 400% without the text spilling off the screen for most of the website.
 The website should work well in both portrait and landscape modes

 View all content with sufficient colour contrast (the minimum ratio we aim for is 4.5:1)

 Navigate all of the website using just a keyboard.
 All page elements have a visible focus state indicator